yvolynets-mlnx/SONiC/doc/pfc_asym/PFC_Asymmetric_HLD.md

 - Teardown:
   - Stop ARP responder

-### Test case # 3 – Asymmetric PFC On Generate PFC frames
+### Test case # 3 – Asymmetric PFC On TX pause frames
 #### Test objective
+Asymmetric PFC is enabled.
 Verify that DUT generates PFC frames only on lossless priorities when asymmetric PFC is enabled

 #### Used fixtures
 setup, enable_pfc_asym